sherryliu987/Peer2Peer-Scheduler/README.md

  - [x] Add way to accept/reject peerleader application
  - [x] Add peerleader zoom links
  - [x] Add way for peerleaders to add zoom
+ - [x] Fix footer when scrolling
  - [ ] Allow all mentors for a session to view, accept and reject a session
  - [ ] When a mentor or peerleader accepts, remove all the other options
  - [ ] Add emails (when student cancels, when all peerleaders reject)
- - [ ] Add email confirmation
- - [ ] Add more fields (Comments when rating, Why you would be a good mentor, etc)
- - [ ] Fix header on small screens
- - [ ] Add weekly sessions
  - [ ] Make frontend nicer
+ - [ ] Add unsubscribe from emails button
  - [ ] Add algorithm for picking peerLeaders
- - [ ] Fix footer when scrolling
  - [ ] Add button for PeerLeader to signup
+ - [ ] Fix header on small screens